innocentx0/innocentx0.github.io/_posts/2025-12-14-php-docker-more.md

 ```shell
 TARGET_IP="192.168.65.7"; TIMEOUT=1; COMMON_PORTS=(21 22 23 25 53 80 110 135 139 143 443 445 3389 8080); for PORT in "${COMMON_PORTS[@]}"; do (exec 3<> /dev/tcp/$TARGET_IP/$PORT) 2>/dev/null 1>&2; if [ $? -eq 0 ]; then echo "[OPEN] Port $PORT"; fi; exec 3<&- 3>&-; done
 ```
-The output that received was just port 53, so i modified the script in order to attempt the connection in all the 65535 ports, and found out that also 2375 was opened.
+The output that i received was just port 53, so i modified the script in order to attempt the connection in all the 65535 ports and found out that also 2375 was opened.

 Taking a look online , we found out that this port could be' exploited if not properly protected.
 [Exploitation](https://systemweakness.com/docker-port-2375-2376-how-to-exploit-8faa8d70a7ab)